Gas (Bottom): Plot

 The episode begins with Eddie and Richie playing cards in their flat with all their gas appliances turned on at full blast.
 During the game, it is revealed that their gas pipe is not attached to their meter, but instead to next door's.
-There is a knock at the door, which Richie answers.
-He is distressed to reveal that it is the gas man who is there to read their meter.
-Richie distracts him by pretending to be insane, whilst Eddie switches off the gas.
+Richie answers a knock at the door and is distressed to discover that it is the gas man, who is there to read their meter.
+Richie stalls him on the doorstep by pretending to be insane, while Eddie switches off the appliances.

-The gas man comes in and reads the meter, despite Eddie and Richie's attempts to stop him.
-He informs them that one of the residents has complained about a very high gas bill and he is checking all the meters on the street.
+The gas man comes in and informs Eddie and Richie that one of the residents has complained about a very high gas bill and he is checking all the meters on the street.
 He reads the meter and is puzzled as to why it reads zero.
-Eddie and Richie attempt to convince him it is because they do not use gas as they do not know what it is.
+Eddie and Richie attempt to convince him it is because they do not use gas as they do not know what it is and keep the living room warm in an unusual way.
 They attempt to stall him by making "the best tea in London" with cold water and forcing him to drink it in order to clock off before he has a chance to inspect next door's meter.
 When their stalling tactics fail, Richie repeatedly punches the gas man and Eddie beats him with a frying pan, knocking him unconscious.
-Believing that they killed him, they attempt to dispose of the body by hiding it under the carpet, trying to eat it and trying to throw it on top of a passing bus (writing in his log that he was pursuing his hobby of "bus surfing").
+Believing that they have killed him, they attempt to dispose of the body by hiding it under the carpet, trying to eat it and trying to throw it on top of a passing bus (writing in his log that he was pursuing his hobby of "bus surfing").
 Before they have a chance to throw him out of the window, the gas man regains consciousness and Richie and Eddie send him on his way whilst very disorientated.